 Best time to visit Kerry: Most general sight-seeing tourists visit Kerry between April and September but the county can be visited all year round, given the wide variety of attractions.
 Kerry is very popular for business tourism, holding national and international conferences throughout the year.

 Places to visit in Kerry: I’ve listed these areas in my Places to Visit in Kerry post.
+My Wild Atlantic Way in Kerry post is a guide to the Kerry section of the route.

 Gaeltacht areas: An Irish-speaking area is called a Gaeltacht and Kerry has two such areas: Corca Dhuibhne on the Dingle peninsula and Uíbh Ráthach on the Iveragh peninsula.
 If the road signs are completely in Irish then you’re in a Gaeltacht area.
 My posts on Slea Head Drive and Dingle to Tralee cover these areas.